-Staff has identified the following physical and regulatory characteristics of the land which are relevant to consideration of a Zoning Atlas Amendment:
+Staff identified the following physical and regulatory characteristics of the land which are relevant to a Zoning Atlas Amendment:

-- The site consists of a 0.29-acre site with the existing single-family home. - The subject site fronts on N. Roberson Street. - The property is located in the Northside Neighborhood Conservation District (CD-1). - The properties to the west and east are zoned Residential-3 (R-3) and consist of single-family dwellings. - Property across N. Roberson Street is zoned Residential-3 (R-3) and contains the Hargraves Community Center. - Property to the north is zoned Residential-4 (R-4) and contains the Town-owned Craig-Gomains Community with approximately 40 multifamily dwelling units. - There is no Resource Conservation District or floodplain on the site, which slopes to the northwest and contains mostly bamboo, underbrush, as well as a Willow Oak tree that will be preserved.
+- The site consists of a 0.29-acre site with the existing single-family home. - The subject site fronts on N. Roberson Street. - The property is in the Northside Neighborhood Conservation District (CD-1). - The properties to the west and east are zoned Residential-3 (R-3), with single-family dwellings. - The Hargraves Community Center is across N. Roberson Street which is zoned

+Residential-3 (R-3).

+- The Town-owned Craig-Gomains Community is on the property to the north, which is zoned Residential-4 (R-4). - There is no Resource Conservation District or floodplain on the site, which slopes to the northwest and contains mostly bamboo, underbrush, and a Willow Oak tree that will be preserved.